oupton/startup-ds/README.md

 The seed of our idea came from the question of how indicative movie trailer YouTube metrics (views, likes, dislikes) would be on movie revenue.
 We decided to expand that to building a general **movie revenue predictor**, based on various data that would be available before the release of the movie.
 We had to eventually modify this idea slighty - we will soon explain why.

 ## Data Curation
-The label we were looking at was A huge amount of the efforts in our project went into curating and cleaning up the dataset.
+A huge amount of the efforts in our project went into curating and cleaning up the dataset.
 Initially, only 5381 movies out of the 45,000 had the financial data (budget and revenue) we thought would be important.
 We were also missing certain features we wanted to investigate, like movie trailer metadata from Youtube.
 We had to find ways to fill in the missing data.

 ### Filling in movie trailer metadata
 Fortunately, the original dataset did provide the TMDb IDs of each of the movies.
 [The Movie Database](https://www.themoviedb.org/?language=en) (TMDb) is a community-built movie and TV database.
 Using the TMDb IDs, we could pull the YouTube trailer IDs of the movies using the [TMDb API](https://www.themoviedb.org/documentation/api?language=en).
 We then used the [YouTube Data API](https://developers.google.com/youtube/v3/getting-started) to pull the trailer views, likes and dislikes for these trailers.